vishalbalaji/trpc-svelte-query-adapter/README.md

 ## Some Notes

 * This wrapper only supports `tRPC v10` onwards.
-* I am aware that the `tRPC` team is already working on their own, very similar [adapter](https://www.npmjs.com/package/trpc-svelte-query).
-This project is not linked to that in any way.
-This is made purely for fun and I fully expect this project to be dead whenever `tRPC` releases their adapter.
+* This project was made purely for fun and not linked to official `tRPC` or `tanstack-query` development in any way.
+If any official adapters of this sort were to be released, this project would most likely be discontinued.